-The Disabilities Service have a number of supported living houses throughout the county of Conwy.
-These are usually small 1-4 person shared tenancies, shared lives tenancies or tenancies with Approved Landlords where people are given additional support to enable them to live independently in the community.
+The Disabilities Service have a number of supported living services throughout the county of Conwy.
+These are usually small 1-4 person shared tenancies, shared lives tenancies via Shared Lives Plus or PSS, or tenancies with Approved Landlords where people are given additional support to enable them to live independently in the community.

 Telecare and Assistive Technologies